Laserbeam31/bts-touring-networking-documentation-public/bts_touring_edgerouter_details.md

         of a home router, it would correspond to the internal wireless antenna to which all devices are connected.
 In the case of larger networks, such as those in the BTS touring racks, it is common for the LAN to actually consist of multiple small networks (often implemented as
         VLANs, trunked within a physical interface), all on the router's local trusted side.
-Having multiple separate networks allows for for granular control of what each network can and can't access.
+Having multiple separate networks allows for for more granular control of what each network can and can't access.

 `Firewall`  = A means of regulating network traffic between devices and networks.